11 Ways To Screen Garden From Overlooking Neighbours

 When planning your privacy solutions, think about the heights and angles of the surrounding properties and how this will impact any oversight in your garden.

 Without this consideration, you may effectively block the view from one particular angle but still face overlooking neighbours everywhere else.
-This is why relying on a mixture of heights and angles in all garden features and plants is the best option.
+This is why relying on a mixture of heights and angles in all garden features and plants is the best option to screen garden from overlooking neighbours at all angles.

 Varied angles and heights create depth to your garden, while also providing greater shielding than a uniform design.

-With this consideration, you can ensure to maintain the peaceful open appeal of your garden without the threat of prying eyes from outside your created barriers.
+With this consideration, you can ensure to maintain the peaceful, open appeal of your garden without the threat of prying eyes from outside your created barriers.

 Personal Touches